Rishabh04-02/Rishabh04-02/content/about.md

 ## Publications
 *	Rishabh and T.P.
-Sharma, **_“Device Classification Based Data Encryption for Internet of Things_,”** International Journal of High Performance Computing and Networking, 2019.
-(Communicated)<br>
+Sharma, **_“Device Classification Based Data Encryption for Internet of Things_,”** International Journal of High Performance Computing and Networking, 2019.<br>
 * Rishabh and T.P.
 Sharma, **_“Lightweight Encryption Algorithms, Technologies, and Architectures in Internet of Things: A Survey_,”** 7th International Conference on Innovations in Computer Science and Engineering, 2019.
-(Springer)

 ___________________________________________